ali-hirani/proj-toolkit/README.md

 includes Author, Date and author's comment

 **git log --oneline** only includes author comments

+**git status**

+displays files that were modified and need to pushed

 **git pull**
 pulls from cloud repo to local repo